Industry Resources: Co-products

 Roughly one-third of every 56-pound bushel of grain that enters the ethanol process is enhanced and returned to the animal feed market, most often in the form of distillers grains, corn gluten feed and gluten meal.
 These co-products are fed to beef cattle, dairy cows, swine, poultry, and fish in nations around the world.
 Feed co-products represent an increasingly important share of profit opportunities for ethanol producers.
 A typical dry mill earned 27% of its gross revenue from the sale of distillers grains and corn distillers oil in 2013.

-Exports: Internationally, distillers grains are gaining widespread acceptance as a high quality livestock feed component.
+Exports: Exports of distillers grains surged to record levels in 2014, at approximately 11.3 million metric tons.
+Nearly one-third of total 2014 distillers grains production was exported.
+Internationally, distillers grains are gaining widespread acceptance as a high quality livestock feed component.
 These markets are particularly important to the U.S. as domestic co-products markets near saturation.

 Investing to Improve Quality